Mohamedbadawyy12/Mini-RAG/README.md

 ## Requirements

-- Python 3.8 or later
+- python 3.8 or later

 #### Install Python using MiniConda